IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Louis B. Carpenter III CPA CFP USTCP

-• Tax Litigation Counsel, Hawai'i Federal Tax Clinic on O'ahu
+• Chief Tax Counsel Emeritus, Hawai'i Federal Tax Clinic on O'ahu

 • Registered Coordinator, U.S. Tax Court Clinical, Student Practice and Calendar Call Program

-• Pro Bono Supervisor, Tax Litigation Clinic at the Tax Law Institute at Washington DC
+• Pro Bono Advisor, Tax Litigation Clinic at the Tax Law Institute a Washington DC

-• Director, Hawai'i Federal Tax Clinic on O'ahu
+• Member of the Board, Hawai'i Federal Tax Clinic

 James H. Chapman EA MPA MA

-• Associate Professor of Federal Tax Research & Practice
+• Associate Professor Emeritus of Federal Tax Research & Practice

 • Chair of the Board of Directors, Hawai'i Federal Tax Clinic on O'ahu